shanugit/Namaste-React-Course/Practical/Class-05/Assignment/Class - 05 Assignment.md

         }
         // we need to import like the following way - import {name, printName} from "fileName"; // Named import
+        // or we can use * as import also import * as obj from "fileName";

+        // we can import using both the system based on the module exports import something, { someThingElse } from "filename";
    ```

 2. What is the importance of config.js file